prashanthselvam/chartmetric-trigger-cities-v2/README.md

 3. On the Webflow site, update the `script` tags to reference the updated file names and publish the site.

+The deployment script comes from the react-gh-pages package.
+To learn more about this package and how it works under the hood you can check out its documentation: https://github.com/gitname/react-gh-pages

 ## Available Scripts

 In the project directory, you can run: